5 Low and Slow Meals Perfect for Cold Days

 Lazy winter days are easy to come by, but if you’re like most, you’ll feel the sting of the holiday rush, too.
 Whether you celebrate Christmas, Hanukkah, Yule or just want to have a New Year’s celebration, this meal is perfect.
 The dish takes about 4 1/2 hours on the grill, so you can set it and forget it.
 Make your holiday preparations while it smokes to perfection; you won’t have to constantly watch your grill with this meal.
 Paired with classic macaroni and cheese, you can’t go wrong.

 For the main course, you’ll want to prep your meat the day before.
-You can find complete instructions for Slow Grilled Pork with Ranch Barbecue Sauce at MyRecipes.
 Let the meat chill overnight, then on the afternoon of your event, fire up the grill.

 This grilled pork is excellent not only with macaroni and cheese, but on it!
 Serve coarsely chopped pork on top of Kraft’s recipe for Macaroni and Cheese.
 (No, it’s not the boxed kind!)
 Pair with your favorite beer or champagne.